JackieXie168/grokking_algorithms/README.md

 This is the code in my book [Grokking Algorithms](https://www.manning.com/bhargava).

-example codes can download from [here](https://github.com/egonschiele/grokking_algorithms)
+example codes could be download from [here](https://github.com/egonschiele/grokking_algorithms)

 Also check out [Python Tutor](http://pythontutor.com/), a great website that helps you step through Python code line by line.